Wunderbyte-GmbH/survey_chatbot/README.md

 export PASSWORD="your_limesurvey_admin_password"
 export SURVEY_ID="your_survey_id"
-export LANG="de"   # Can be "en" or "de"
+export LANG="de"   # Can be "en" or "de" export MULTI_VOTE="True" #If MULTI_VOTE="False" users are restricted from submitting multiple responses to the survey
 ```
 You can also add the export commands in .bashrc, then you don't need to re-run them